jrvanderdoes/purify/paper.md

 A primary function in `Purify` is `resample()` with clear input parameters to simplify the process.
-The multistep selection allows for combinations of dependent data, inbalanced data, and resampling to be performed with and without replacment.
+The multistep selection allows for combinations of dependent data, unbalanced data, and resampling to be performed with and without replacement.
 The flexibility enables users to adapt `Purify` to diverse data contexts and hypothesis-testing requirements.
-See also `cross_validation()`.
+See also `cross_validation()` and `confidence_intervals()`.

 Supporting functions such as `summarize_resample()` provide additional information to the user.
 Visualization such as `plot_strata_bar()` or